 You can, but I don't advise it.
 Dairy is very inflammatory and contains a lot of sugar.
 Plant alternative milks are a healthier option and in my opinion taste so good in smoothies and baking well over skim or regular milk.
 One cup of skim milk contains 12 grams of sugar!

-If your recipe call for a few tablespoons of plant alternative milk, can I use a different plant-alternative milk?
+If your recipe calls for a few tablespoons of plant alternative milk, can I use a different plant-alternative milk?

 In most cases like baked goods, yes.
 In smoothies, it will change the taste, but you can totally switch it up.
-If you are concerned or curious, comment below the recipe with this question if you want to double check with me and I’ll confirm.
+If you are concerned or curious, comment on the recipe post with this question if you want to double check with me and I'll confirm.